aws-samples/hpc-applications/apps/Gromacs/README.md

 > **Why MPS, not multi-GPU scaling.** A single small-to-medium GROMACS simulation under-utilizes a modern datacenter GPU.
 Scaling *one* simulation across multiple GPUs **anti-scales** on these instances — they expose only PCIe between GPUs (no NVLink to GROMACS), so inter-GPU PME/PP traffic dominates and throughput drops as GPUs are added.
 The throughput-optimal pattern is the opposite: pack **many independent simulations onto one GPU** with NVIDIA CUDA MPS (Multi-Process Service) and measure *aggregate* throughput.
 This is the right model for ensemble / high-throughput work — parameter scans, replica ensembles, free-energy windows.

-These results come from the focused MPS sweep in us-east-2 (2026-06-05), GROMACS v2026.1 / CUDA 13, on g7e (Blackwell RTX PRO 6000) and g6e (L40S).
+These results come from the focused MPS sweep in us-east-2 (2026-06-05), GROMACS v2026.1 / CUDA 13, on g7e (Blackwell RTX PRO 6000).
 Each data point is the aggregate ns/day of *N* independent simulations sharing one GPU.
 Inputs are from the upstream [Zenodo GROMACS benchmark suite](https://zenodo.org/record/3893789), chosen to span the GPU-utilization range: Villin (~5K atoms, heavily under-utilizes the GPU) → RNase-cubic (~24K) → Ion-channel (~149K, close to saturating one GPU).
 Regenerate the charts with `python3 Doc/img/Gromacs/generate_charts.py`.

 #### MPS throughput gain by system size (g7e Blackwell)